mariaangelapellegrino/virtual_assistant_generator/README.md

 Due to the modularity of the implementation, the extensions point are:
 1. the supported languages (by affecting the instance of Interaction Model Generator and by providing the interaction model components according to the desired language);
-2. the Vocal Assistant (by providing a dedicated implementation of the Abstract Interaction Model and Abstract Back-end).
+2. the Virtual Assistant Provider (by providing a dedicated implementation of the Abstract Interaction Model and Abstract Back-end);
+3. the supported intents;
+4. the linking approach by affecting the *back_end/custom_function.js* script.

+Users can also rely on the automatic configured skill, by exploiting the *Configuration Generator* component.

 ## Repository structure